ROBLOX is a MUD: The history of MUDs, virtual worlds & MMORPGs

 I would love to see more debates about this new wave of smaller virtual worlds.
 For example, survival games like DayZ and Rust have worlds that can last from a few hours to months before restarting, begging the question of how permanent must a permanent world be.
 History is still ongoing, there’s a lot of new concepts to explore. :)

 Video game history in general is extremely US-centric, a bias that can lead to some pretty terrible oversights.
 But let’s be clear: any talk about MMOs without Asia is either poorly researched or trying to mislead you.

-First, remember one important thing about the pre-Internet world: it was already more expensive for a person in the US to connect to another state, so you can imagine few people were doing this across different countries.
+First, remember one important thing about the pre-Internet world: it was already more expensive for a person in the US to connect to another state, so you can imagine few people were doing this across continents.

 So Koreans weren’t playing American MUDs (If you want more backstory on the Korean scene back then, check this article), but they had some people creating local ones based on DikuMUD.
 The most famous was a MUD called Jurassic Park (yes, with dinosaurs!), which went live in 1994.

 By 1996 there were over 100 MUDs available to Korean players, with an estimated 200,000 people playing them regularly.
 Jurassic Park was the most successful, quickly generating over 20,000 visits per day and earning $20,000 in the month of July, 1994.
 Its growth would eventually reach over $200,000 per month in revenue for Samjung Data Systems. — Jong H Wi (Innovation and Strategy of Online Games, 2009)